 Another study by NIOSH, a CDC agency, went directly to the vape cloud source, a vape shop.
 A place where vape aerosol is constantly being produced by customers.
 What did they find?
 Toxic levels below the occupational exposure limits.

-The studies mentioned in the articles state second hand vape clouds to be fairly non-destructive to one’s health.
-Yet, the technology to measure the true health effects on vaping, as well as case studies built from an extended period of research has simply not been conducted in a manner that is universally held to be true.
-Studies on the benefits of vaping can be found equally as the studies on vaping health risks.
+The technology to measure the true health effects on vaping, as well as case studies built from an extended period of research has simply not been conducted in a manner that is universally held to be true.

 Meaning a definite yes or no answer to the question of "is second hand smoke dangerous?" has not been determined.

 What are your thoughts?
 Have you decided to change to vaping to possibly not affect the ones around you or in your home?

 Leave a comment